Guides/Edit your website/Editor/Use the editor/Fix content added to a template instead of a page

 3. Select and delete the content you previously added.

-5. Click the Save button to update the template.
+5. Click Save to update the template.

 Reset the template if needed